• Skip to primary navigation

 Different oats yield different amounts of flour.
 Here is a guide for how much flour to expect from 1 cup of oats after blending into your own oat flour:

-• Using steel-cut oats will yield just under 2 cups of flour
+• Steel-cut oats will yield just over 1 1/3 of oat flour

 • Rolled oats (aka old-fashioned oats) creates a little over a cup of flour, about 1 cup + 1 Tbsp.

-• Thick cut rolled oats will create about 1 cup + 2 Tablespoons flour
+• Thick cut rolled oats will create about 1 cup + 2 Tablespoons of oat flour

 • Quick oats will create slightly less than a cup